-Proper maintenance can extend the life of your boat and reduce the need for costly repairs, while helping ensure the safety of all those aboard.
+Daily, monthly and seasonal boat care practices are essential for caring for your boat.
+Not only will proper boat maintenance extend the life of your boat and reduce the need for costly repairs, but it also helps ensure boating safety for all those aboard.

-Bilge PumpA crucial aspect of boat maintenance is ensuring that your bilge pump is functioning properly.
+- Another crucial aspect of boat maintenance is ensuring that your bilge pump is functioning properly.
 There's not much that can cause more irreparable damage to a boat than having it sink.
-YouÕll also want to make sure that your battery system contains enough power to support running the pump for a prolonged period of time.
+In the event that you need to use your pump, you'll also want to make sure that your battery system contains enough power to support running the pump for a prolonged period of time.

 Boat Motor Maintenance